Friday, 10 October 2014

 Larry Robinson kicked 3 field goals, a convert, and a single as the Stampeders beat the Alouettes before 16,000 fans at McMahon Stadium.

 Pat Claridge, Mack Burton, and Bob Swift scored touchdowns for the Lions as they beat the Eskimos before 29,277 fans at Empire Stadium in Vancouver.
 Peter Kempf added 2 converts and 2 field goals.
-Edmonton quarterback Bill Redell scored the Eskimos' only touchdown.
+Quarterback Bill Redell scored the Eskimos' only touchdown.
 It was the first CFL game for B.C. offensive tackle Ken Sugarman, who was activated in place of injured Bill Frank, and wore Mr. Frank's jersey #68.

 Canadian university